“NEVER LET A GOOD CRISIS GO TO WASTE” (Winston Churchill)

-GRA:FIN does not offer only relevant expertise from the SARS crisis in 2003 and the financial crisis in 2008/09 as commercial banker based in Singapore, but also assumes the role as moderator, supports clarification processes, pushes processes forward and supports the conception and implementation.
+The principal of GRA:FIN does not contribute only relevant expertise from the SARS crisis in Asia in 2003 and the financial crisis in 2008/09 as commercial banker based in Singapore, but also assumes the role as moderator, supports clarification processes, pushes processes forward and supports the conception and implementation.